firstin0907/MimicOpenGL-withSDL/README.md

 ```
 in command.
 ### Write main.cc ✒
 By modifying main.cc source file and rebuilding project, you can change what is rendered.
-The user(programmer) is intended to include only "mimic/include/mimic.hh" header file which provides enough operations for rendering.
-For more details about the operations it provides, see [mimic/include/mimic.hh](/mimic/include/mimic.hh) and its comments.
+The user(programmer) is intended to write the code with including only "mimic/include/mimic.hh" header file which provides enough operations for rendering.
+For more details about the operations this project provides, see [mimic/include/mimic.hh](/mimic/include/mimic.hh) and its comments.